 To determine whether the existing Project and YCWA's proposed Project have the potential to impose unavoidable adverse effects on historic properties, YCWA has developed a NRHP Evaluation Plan, which is included in the HPMP.
 The purpose of the plan is to identify cultural resources documented during relicensing studies that are currently, or will potentially be, affected by the proposed Project.
 A schedule for evaluating these resources is included in the HPMP.
-The resources in this plan are those identified and documented within the proposed revised APE (Table 3.3.8-2).
-YCWA recommends 10 archaeological sites be evaluated for listing on the NRHP using additional field investigation and archival research.
-Additionally, 14 sites were either not relocated or were inaccessible at the time of the survey.
-Included in the

-HPMP are measures to address inaccessible resources, should they become available during the term of the new license.
+The resources in this plan are those identified and documented within the proposed revised APE and will be managed under the HPMP (Figure 3.3.8-1).
+YCWA recommends 13 archaeological sites be evaluated for listing on the NRHP using additional field investigation and archival research.
+Additionally, 12 sites were either not relocated or were inaccessible at the time of the survey.
+Included in the HPMP are measures to address inaccessible resources, should they become available during the term of the new license.
 Three built environment resources were identified as eligible for listing on the NRHP and are experiencing effects from Project O&M activities, however they are not experiencing adverse effects at this time.
 These resources will be managed under the HPMP.
-Furthermore, 23 Project facilities and recreation resources will be evaluated when they become 50 years in age.